 Sometimes we all need a little pick me up.

 Just to be clear here, makeovers aren’t always associated with our looks.
-Sometimes it’s our minds, attitudes or daily habits that need the makeover.
+Sometimes it’s our minds, attitudes, or daily habits that need a makeover.

-A lovely dress and new haircut never hurt anyone either.
+A lovely dress and a new haircut never hurt anyone either.

 Don’t try TOO hard

-While we all want to look our best and put out best selves forward there is a point when we can try too hard.
+While we all want to look our best and put our best selves forward there is a point when we can try too hard.

 Usually, it involves being a chronic people pleaser (or more to the point in this instance a man pleaser).
 We like what they like, we hand over our lives on a silver platter (always a bad idea) and we dress the way they want us to (or the way we think they want us to).

 We make it all about our attractiveness and not about our personalities.
 The only thing this usually does is attract the wrong people into our lives.

 Related post – Stop Being a People Pleaser – 6 Books That Can Help